This post may contain affiliate links. Thank you for your support.

 - Maple syrup

-- Pumpkin spice (Learn how to make your own pumpkin spice from the spices in your cupboard here)
+- Pumpkin spice (Learn how to make your own pumpkin pie spice from staple spices like nutmeg and ground cinnamon here)

 How to Make Healthy Pumpkin Fudge